patfiaux/RELICS/README.md

 Example: '1,2,3,4;5,6,7,8' has 2 replicates.
 The first four columns of the count file make up replicate 1 and column 5, 6, 7 and 8 make up replicate 2.

-Note 1: Becasue of the separation by semicolon the input here is a string, not numeric!
+Note 1: Because of the separation by semicolon the input here is a string, not numeric!

 Note 2: Analysis across multiple replicates has not been implemented yet so jointly analyzing all pools ('1,2,3,4,5,6,7,8') is not advised!